Health Education Framework Information for Families

 Our curriculum for elementary school (5th grade) is called Always Changing and Growing Up and can be previewed at the following link: Always Changing and Growing Up parent preview.
 Parental consent is required for 5th grade participation.
 If you have additional questions, please reach out to your school site.

-Contact the District: You can reach us at 916-294-9000, and ask for either Curriculum and Instruction, or Health Services.
+You can reach us at 916-294-9000, and ask for either Curriculum and Instruction, Health Services or Communication and Community Engagement.
 Or, send us an email at one of the addresses below.

 Jim Huber, Director of Curriculum and Instruction, firstname.lastname@example.org